 - Don’t ask questions you already have the answers to — Questions like the customer’s name or date of interaction are repetitive and frustrating for the customer.
 Your survey platform should already have this information.

 - Use question logic – Use conditional or skip logic to ask questions based on previous answers.
-This makes the survey personal and give you more detailed insights.
+This makes the survey personal and gives you more detailed insights.

 - Keep it short — Shorter surveys reduce survey fatigue and generally have higher response rates.